appcelerator-archive/titanium-code-processor/README.md

 --config, -c &lt;option=value&gt; | Specifies a configuration option and it's value, e.g ```-c invokeMethods=false``` --log-level, -l | Sets the log level.
 Possible values are 'error', 'warn', 'notice', 'info', 'debug', or 'trace' --osname, -o | The name of the OS being analyzed for.
 This is the value that will be reported via 'Ti.Platform.osname', e.g. 'android'.
-This flag is **required** project-dir, -d | The directory of the project to load.
-If not specified, defaults to the current directory
-Note: if no plugins are specified, all plugins are loaded
+This flag is **required**
+--project-dir, -d | The directory of the project to load.
+If not specified, defaults to the current directory --config-file, -f | The path to the config file.
+Note: when this flag is specified, all other flags are ignored and tiapp.xml is not parsed
+--results-dir, -r | The path to the directory that will contain the results --all-plugins, -a | Loads all plugins in the default search path --non-ti-plugins, -t | Loads all non-titanium specific plugins in the default search path

 ### Subprocess sub-command